-In January 2004, Labour Deputy Prime Minister John Prescott announced the government's proposals to expand Milton Keynes, and planning for further development began.
+In January 2004, Labour Deputy Prime Minister John Prescott announced the government's proposals to further expand development in Milton Keynes, and planning for further development began.

-The Milton Keynes Labour Party will celebrate our first centenary in 2017, the same year that the new town of Milton Keynes will have a 50th anniversary.
+The Milton Keynes Labour Party celebrated our first centenary in 2017, the same year that the new town of Milton Keynes marked its 50th anniversary.

 The Milton Keynes Labour Party completed it's first 100 years as it had began, as an active political party with members across the Borough of Milton Keynes working together to improve the lives of local people.

 A boundary commission review of constituencies due to report in 2018 will result with the Milton Keynes area being covered by three parliamentary constituencies either in full or partially at the next general election because of the growth in population numbers.

 Getting elected into positions of authority allows us to implement our policies to help the community, but we're not just about that.
-We govern efficiently where we are in power and are an effective opposition where we are not ,as part of the government of the country.
+We govern efficiently where we are in power and are an effective opposition where we are not, as part of all levels of the government of the country.
 Alongside elections we also support local, national and international campaigns to tackle the wider issues impacting on the people of Milton Keynes.

 Over the years a large number of men and women have stood for election as official Labour Party candidates for Council or Parliament.
 Those that won their seats have then served Milton Keynes in those positions.
 We've listed the most high profile representatives and candidates here: